What’s the Difference Between Bartending School and TABC Certification?

 Pursuing a career in bartending often requires training and studying alongside an experienced bartender, and will certainly involve obtaining certain certifications, like TABC certification, as well.
 If you’re interested in bartending, you might also be considering bartending school.

-Here’s what you need to know about bartending school, TABC certification, and how each one relates to your goal of becoming a bartender.
+Here’s what you need to know about bartending school, TABC certification, and how each one relates to your goal of becoming a bartender in Texas.

 What’s the Difference Between Bartending School and TABC Certification in Bartending?